-An assignment is considered 'late' if you do not submit by the published date AND you do not coordinate with the FAAA team to receive an approved assignment extension.
-Late assignments may be accepted up to seven days from the published submission date and is subject to academic penalties (maximum grade is a pass).
+An assignment is considered 'late' if it is not submitted by the published date AND you do not coordinate with the FAAA team to receive an approved assignment extension.
+A Late assignment may be accepted up to seven days from the published submission date and is subject to academic penalties (maximum grade is a pass).
 Submissions after this date will not be marked and may impact your ability to pass the unit.